anagata-design/kantumruy-pro/fontbakery/fontbakery-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:
+	- four.dnom
+	- five.numr
+	- daggersuperior
+	- two.dnom
+	- three.dnom
+	- six.dnom
+	- seven.dnom
-	- one.numr
+	- five.dnom
-	- six.numr
+	- zero.numr
 	- zero.dnom
-	- five.dnom
-	- seven.dnom
-	- nine.numr
-	- two.dnom
-	- acutecomb.asc
-	- one.dnom
-	- hookabovecomb.case
 	- And 17 more.

 Use -F or --full-lists to disable shortening of long lists.